 Currently, one of the largest constraints on effective care may be the lack of ventilators.
 One supplement to ventilator capacity is using anesthesia machines freed up by deferring or cancelling elective surgeries.
 Other options go beyond the capacity or control of specific hospitals.
 The use of mobile military resources including the National Guard^{42-44} has the potential to address some capacity limitations, particularly given the differently timed epidemics across states.
-Other innovative strategies will need to be found, including the construction of temporary hospital facilities as was done in Wuhan,45 Washington state,46 and also New York.^{44,47} day utilization rate in the US is 66% and ranges from 54% (Idaho) to 80% (Connecticut) by state.
+Other innovative strategies will need to be found, including the construction of temporary hospital facilities as was done in Wuhan,45 Washington state46 and also New York.^{44,47}

+In this study, we have quantified the potential gap in physical resources, but there is an even larger potential gap in human resources (HR).
+Expanding bed capacity beyond licensed bed capacity may require an even larger increase in the HR to provide care.
+The average annual bed-day utilization rate in the US is 66% and ranges from 54% (Idaho) to 80% (Connecticut) by state.
 Most US hospitals are staffed appropriately at their usual capacity utilization rate, and expanding even up to, but then potentially well beyond, licensed capacity will require finding substantial additional HR.
 Strategies include increasing overtime, training operating room and community clinic staff in inpatient care or physician specialties in COVID-19 patient care, rehiring recently separated workers, and the use of volunteers.
 For example, UW Medicine has been fortunate that clinical faculty time can be redirected from research and teaching to clinical care during the COVID-19 surge.
 Other hospitals may not have this same ability.
 The most concerning HR bottleneck identified for UW Medicine is for ICU nurses, for which there are very limited options for increasing capacity.
 In addition to HR, what should not be overlooked is the increased demand for supplies ranging from PPE, medication, and ventilator supplies to basics such as bed linen.
 Add to these the need to expand other infrastructure required to meet the COVID-19 surge, such as information technology (IT) for electronic medical records.
 The overall financial cost over a short period of time is likely to be enormous, particularly when juxtaposed against the substantial reductions in revenue due to the cancellation of elective procedures.